makenew/serverless-nodejs/README.md

    e.g., this project uses a wildcard certificate for `*.serverless-nodejs.makenew.razorx.app`.
-7. Ensure the GitHub action passes, then publish and release the initial version with
+7. Ensure the GitHub action passes, then release the initial version with
    ```
    $ nvm install
    $ yarn install